Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

 \subsection{Score-based Generative Modeling (SGM)}

-The approach of \citet{song2021scorebased} is simpler, and corresponds to computing $F^{(1)}$ in \cref{alg:idbm}, i.e.\ the time reversal of \cref{eq:sde_ref}.
+The approach of \citet{song2021scorebased} is simpler, corresponding to the computation of $F^{(1)}$ in \cref{alg:idbm}, i.e.\ the time reversal of \cref{eq:sde_ref}.
 SDE \cref{eq:sde_ref} is chosen to ensure approximate conditional independence of $X_τ$ from $X_0$, such that $X_τ ∼ R_τ ≈ ϒ$ for a simple distribution $ϒ$.
 For a dataset of interest, the distribution of $X_0$ is a smoothed version of the training data distribution, i.e. $D_η ≔ \frac{1}{n}∑_{s=1}^n 𝒩_d(x_s;0, η^2I_d) ∈ 𝒫_1$ for a small scalar $η ≥ 0$ where $\{x_s\}_{s=1}^n$ are the $n$ $d$-dimensional samples. $η = 0$ corresponds to the empirical data distribution: $D_0 = \frac{1}{n}∑_{s=1}^n δ_{x_s}$.
 As observed in \cref{sec:ipf_diffusion_approach}, due to the (approximate) decoupling of $X_τ$ from $X_0$, $F^{(0)}$ approximately solves $\DynSB$, $F^{(0)} = R ≈ S^*(D_η,ϒ,R,𝒫_𝒞)$, and $F^{(1)}$ amounts to computing its time reversal.
-This also implies that, for specifications of \cref{eq:sde_ref} such that $X_τ$ is almost independent of $X_0$, there is no advantage in considering further IPF iterations.
+This also implies that, for specifications of \cref{eq:sde_ref} such that $X_τ$ is almost independent of $X_0$, there is no advantage in solving $\DynSB$.

-In \citet{song2021scorebased} an inferential procedure for computing the time reversal $\RX$ of \cref{eq:sde_ref} (detailed below) is developed and carried out, and $\RX_τ$ is simulated to produce samples with distribution close to $D_η$.
-As shown in \cref{sec:sde_class}, a shortcoming of this approach is that achieving the decoupling of $X_τ$ from $X_0$ corresponds to a large effective integration times, rendering generation either computationally intensive or inaccurate.
-More precisely, the specification of \cref{eq:sde_ref} introduced in \citet{song2021scorebased} for the CIFAR-10 datasets amounts to simulating a simpler SDE on the time interval $[0,50]$, see \cref{sec:application_score_generative}.
-In turn, $1000$ time steps (of an ad-hoc predictor-corrector discretization scheme) are employed for the simulation of $\RX_τ$ to maximize the samples' visual quality.
+In \citet{song2021scorebased}, an inferential procedure is developed and carried out to compute the time reversal $\RX$ of \cref{eq:sde_ref}, and $\RX_τ$ is simulated to produce samples with a distribution close to $D_η$.
+A shortcoming of this approach is that achieving the decoupling of $X_τ$ from $X_0$ requires a large effective integration time (\cref{sec:sde_class}), which makes the generation process either computationally intensive or inaccurate.
+More precisely, the specification of \cref{eq:sde_ref} introduced in \citet{song2021scorebased} for the CIFAR-10 datasets amounts to simulating a simpler SDE on the time interval $[0,50^2]$.
+Consequently, $1,000$ time steps, using an ad-hoc predictor-corrector discretization scheme, are employed for the simulation of $\RX_τ$ to ensure the samples' visual quality, as seen in \cref{sec:application_score_generative}.